Rijksmuseum Amsterdam

 Provenance research

-The archives of the Rijksmuseum and its predecessors up to 1995 are available via the Noord-Hollands Archief and are accompanied by an extensive archival description.
+The archives of the Rijksmuseum and its predecessors up to 1995 are available via the Noord-Hollands Archief and are accompanied by a detailed archival description.
 The more recent archives are available through the Rijksmuseum itself.
 For information on these archival materials and consultation options, please contact archief@rijksmuseum.nl.

 The Rijksmuseum collection is accessible and searchable via the collection website.
 The ‘search options’ button offers more selection options for finding objects.
 Relevant information on the provenance of objects can often be found on the object pages, which also display relevant publications.
-The website also has theme pages on the history of slavery and the colonial past.
-These pages contain more information about the relationship between the Rijksmuseum collection and these themes.
+In addition the website has topic pages on the history of slavery and the colonial past.
+These pages provide further information about the relationship between the Rijksmuseum collection and these topics.

-The Rijksmuseum Research Library contains a large quantity of books, journals, auction, exhibition, trade and collection catalogues.
-These publications can be viewed in the Rijksmuseum library.
+The Rijksmuseum Research Library contains a large quantity of books, journals and auction, exhibition, trade and collection catalogues.
+These publications can be consulted in the Rijksmuseum library.
 The Rijksmuseum also owns around 130,000 auction catalogues, dating from the seventeenth century to the present.
 Just under half of the catalogues can be found within the digital library catalogue of the Rijksmuseum Research Library.
 Catalogues acquired before 1989 can only be found in the paper catalogue.
-You can enquire at the Rijksmuseum Library if the catalogue you are looking for is available.
+You can enquire at the Rijksmuseum Library whether the catalogue you are looking for is available.
 Also accessible in the library collection is the Art Sales Catalogues Online (ASCO).
 This database contains over 20,000 historical auction catalogues from the period 1600-1900.
-The so-called Special-Collections segment within the collection of the National Museum Library includes old prints, books with original prints or photographs, special bibliophile editions, artists' books, recipe books and all the works of the Royal Archaeological Society (KOG).
+The so-called Special Collections segment within the Rijksmuseum Library collection includes old prints, books with original prints or photographs, special bibliophile editions, artists' books, recipe books and all the works of the Royal Archaeological Society (KOG).

 Resources